 Tom Varner: French horn; Matt Darriau: alto saxophone (6); Ed Jackson: alto saxophone (1-5 & 7-9); Ellery Eskelin: tenor saxophone (6); Rich Rothenberg: tenor saxophone (1-9); Jim Hartog: baritone saxophone (6); Steve Swell: trombone (6, 10); Dave Taylor: bass trombone (6, 10); Mark Feldman: violin (5); Mike Richmond: bass (1-9); Tom Rainey: drums (1-9)

 Joe Henderson – So Near, So Far (Musings For Miles)

 So Near, So Far (Musings For Miles)

 Miles Davis died in September 1991.
-One year later Joe Henderson, as a tribute to Davis, who he greatly admired, recorded these ten tracks of well and less known songs.
-The result is ten beautiful and strong covers, magically interpreted by the quartet, highlighting all the delicacy of their complexity.
+One year later, Joe Henderson recorded these 10 tracks of well-and-lesser-known songs as a tribute to Davis, whom he greatly admired.
+The result is 10 beautiful, strong covers, magically interpreted by the quartet, highlighting all their delicate complexity.

 Joe Henderson: tenor saxophone; John Scofield: guitar; Dave Holland: bass; Al Foster: drums

 Steve Coleman And Five Elements – The Tao Of Mad Phat < Fringe Zones >

 The Tao Of Mad Phat < Fringe Zones >